GoberInfinity/ExamplePython/DataStructures/Graph/Info.md

   In order to have a topological sorting the graph must not contain any cycles.
 It is an ordering of the vertices in such a way, that if there is an edge directed towards vertex $v_b$ from vertex $v_a$, then $v_a$ comes before $v_b$.

   The first vertex in topological sorting is always a vertex with in degree 0.
-Topological Sorting for a graph is not possible if the graph is not a DAG
+Topological Sorting for a graph is not possible if the graph is not a DAG.

+  In topological sort you only need to perform a DFS and when you reach the base case (current has no more nodes to visit) you need to append current to the left of a list

   Using the example above there are two topological orders: